The criminal courts

 • Dignity and privacy – the right to have your dignity and privacy respected

-• Access to services – the right to have access to welfare, counselling, medical and legal services, Restorative Justice services that are responsive to your needs
+• Access to services – the right to have access to welfare, counselling, medical and legal services, and Restorative Justice services that are responsive to your needs

 • Support – the right to have a support person